 Abenberg was first mentioned as 'Abinberch' in 1071.
 The castle was built by the counts of Abenberg, whose influence extended far over the Radenz and the Rangau (Rangau is the region between greater Nuremberg and Frankenhöhe in Middle Franconia), in the High Middle Ages when St. Stilla dedicated her life to the sick and the poor.
 Count Friedrich II, who died around 1200, took part in the Third Crusade under Kaiser (Emperor) Frederick I Barbarossa (1122-1190) from 1189 to 1190.
 The male family line....
 [More about Abenberg]

-Two towers – the slender Luginsland watchtower and the massive Schottenturm (Schott Tower) – dominate the striking silhouette of the castle.
-Neither was built until the 1880s of the 19th century.
+Two towers – the slender "Luginsland" watchtower and the massive "Schottenturm" (Schott Tower) – dominate the striking silhouette of the castle.
+Neither was built until the 80s of the 19th century.

 In the 11th and 12th centuries Abenberg Castle became the seat of the powerful Counts of Abenberg - church advocates of the bishops of Bamberg.
 After the Abenbergs had died out around 1200, the Hohenzollerns, by trade the castellans of Nuremberg, inherited the building.
-They began rebuilding today's castle, which went on until about 1250.
+About 1230 they began rebuilding today's castle, which went on until about 1250.
 Later they rarely spent any time here.
 In 1296 Konrad the Younger sold Abenberg to the bishop of Eichstatt.

 In 1806 the castle came into the possession of the Kingdom of Bavaria, which sold the splendid building to a private investor.
 In 1875 a Munich art dealer bought the castle, saved it from total destruction and began rebuilding.
 The following owner, the chamber singer Anton Schott, reconstructed the "Schottenturm"and began enthusiastically excavating his castle, but in a rather dilettantish fashion.